jhajek/Linux-text-book-part-1/Appendix-D/Appendix-D.md

 Here are the steps to add your Public Key.

+First you need to log into your GitHub account and click the user icon in the upper left-hand corner.
 ![*Log into your GitHub Account*](./images/Appendix-D/output/github-menu.png "Your GitHub account settings")

+In the menu look to the very bottom and select the "SETTINGS" option
 ![*Select the Settings Option*](./images/Appendix-D/output/settings.png "Select the Settings Option")

 ![*Select the SSH and GPG Keys option*](./images/Appendix-D/output/ssh.png "Select the SSH and GPG Keys option")